 Before using sodium polystyrene sulfonate, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This medication contains a large amount of salt (sodium).
-If you have any of these conditions listed below, follow your doctor's instructions for limiting the amount of sodium in your diet.
-Do not use salt substitutes that contain potassium without asking your doctor...
+Do not use salt substitutes that contain potassium without asking your doctor first.
+If you have any of these conditions, follow your doctor's instructions for limiting the amount of sodium in your diet: kidney problems, heart failure, high blood pressure, swelling hands/ankles/feet.

 Last reviewed on RxList: 5/15/2012